Chaminade Julienne Catholic High School

 NOTE: Registration for this plan for the fall quarter is closed.
 Parents should email Kate Elder or their child's counselor to discuss any academic requests.

 Students and families who are uncomfortable returning to in-person instruction at CJ can request to have an alternative distance learning plan by following these steps:

 - Parents should write a letter addressed to the principal documenting why you are uncomfortable sending your student to CJ for in-person instruction.
 Briefly document any family medical concerns and/or other personal concerns.
 Official medical documentation is not required to request an alternative distance learning plan.

 - A team consisting of the admissions director, assistant principal of academics, and the student's counselor will review each request and provide a recommendation to the principal.

-- The principal will notify each family of the decision by no later than Wednesday, August 12.
+- The principal will notify each family of the decision.
 The decision will be marked as one of the following: Approved, Denied or Request for More Information, if more details are needed.

 - Approved alternative distance learning plans will remain in effect one quarter at a time, and requests for changes to instructional plans will be reviewed each quarter.
 Students who have an approved alternative distance learning plan will not be allowed to switch to in-person instruction until the second quarter, at the earliest.

 Overview of Alternative Distance Learning Plan for Special Circumstances